mimik-mimOE-ai/mimOE-ai-developer-guide/readme.md

 The sections that follow describe the details of the required information listed above.

-### Getting the clientID token and the developerId token
+### Getting the clientId token and the developerId token

 The figure below describes the steps necessary to get the `clientId token` and `developerId token` from the [mimik Developer Portal](https://console.mimik.com/).
 A developer will navigate to the Developer Portal and do the steps described in the figure below according to the callout numbers in the illustration.